 The purpose and need statement described above was modified from the July 6, 2011, Federal Register notice based on public and Cooperating Agency comments.
-The ESA Recovery Implementation Program was removed from the objectives in Section 1.4 and eliminated from further consideration for this EIS, as described in Section 2.2; other refinements to the purpose and need statement were not substantively different from those described in the original notice.
+The ESA Recovery Implementation Program was eliminated from further consideration, as described in Chapter 2; other refinements to the purpose and need statement were not substantively different from those described in the original notice.

-Several key issues related to resources downstream of Glen Canyon Dam, and new scientific information related to them, are summarized below:
+Several key issues related to resources downstream of Glen Canyon Dam and new scientific information related to them are summarized below: